 Who Will Get Alimony Tax Deductions in 2019?

-The new law does not impact alimony orders that are already effective.
-For someone who receives alimony based on an order that’s effective as of December 31, 2018, the old tax rules apply.
+The new law didn’t impact alimony orders that were already effective.
+For someone who receives alimony based on an order that’s effective as of December 31, 2018, the old tax rules applied.
 The person who receives alimony based on the order that’s effective before the new tax law is in effect is grandfathered in and must count the alimony payments as income.

 A person already paying alimony based on a court order that’s effective as of December 31, 2018, may continue to deduct the payments from their income.
 If an order is effective as of December 31, 2018, but changed on or after January 1, 2019, the new alimony tax rules may apply.
 Parties seeking to modify an alimony order that’s already in place should remember that changes in the alimony order may also change the tax burdens for both parties.